Explore Churchill Like a Local

 Churchill is so very different from other parts of the world, and it can be overwhelming to teach yourself about the ins and outs of this place.
 So who better to learn from than three born-and-raised Churchillians!

-Meet Brendan, Nikki and Sandra!
-Brendan and Nikki are part of the Frontiers North team and Sandra is a terrific local artist.
-All three have lived in Churchill their entire lives.
+Meet Brendan, Joe and Sandra!
+Brendan and Joe are part of the Frontiers North team and Sandra is a terrific local artist.
+All three have spent the majority if not all of their lives in Churchill.
 Growing up in the Polar Bear Capital of the World, they have the northern wisdom to help guide you through your visit to this iconic destination.

-Pictured left: Brendan, pictured centre: Nikki, pictured right: Sandra
+Pictured left: Brendan, pictured centre: Joe, pictured right: Sandra

 We asked them a series of questions to help you learn a little more about their one-of-a-kind community.